-Pennsylvania is maintaining its authority to reserve the 2%, 4% and 10% Set-asides from future BIL - General Supplemental and LSL Replacement Grants.
+In addition to the FFY 2024 set-asides reserved and identified in Table 1 above, Pennsylvania is maintaining its authority to reserve the 2%, 4% and 10% Set-asides from future Base, BIL - General Supplemental, BIL - LSL Replacement, and BIL - Emerging Contaminants Grants.

 III.
-Short-Term and Long-Term Goals of the DWSRF Program in Pennsylvania
+Short-Term and Long-Term Goals of the DWSRF Program in Pennsylvania community revitalization.

-The mission of PENNVEST and the Program is to protect the quality of life for Pennsylvania residents by providing financing for water-related facilities and other improvement endeavors that provide for a clean, safe, and healthful environment and support economic development and community revitalization.
 To accomplish this, PENNVEST has established the following short-term and long-term goals.

+The mission of PENNVEST and the Program is to protect the quality of life for Pennsylvania residents by providing financing for drinking water-related facilities and other improvement endeavors that provide for a clean, safe, and healthful environment and support economic development and